 3 credits.
 The biblical record of God's grace in the life of the primitive church.
 A study of selected New Testament epistles and their background in the Acts of the Apostles.
+This is a writing-intensive course in the General Education program.
+(Cross-listed with

-(Cross-listed with THE2001 and HIS2101)
+THE2001 and HIS2101)